-COMBUSTION AIR INTAKE OPTIONS: The RF000142 coupling (Figure 9) can be secured directly to the furnace intake coupling if condensation/rain water is a concern.
+COMBUSTION AIR INTAKE OPTIONS: The RF000142 coupling can be secured directly to the furnace intake coupling if condensation is a concern.
 If the RF000142 is used on the combustion air inlet, it must be installed with the arrow pointing up.
 It should be noted, the combustion air will actually be moving in a direction opposite of the arrow on the RF000142 coupling.
-It must have a field supplied, trapped drain tube free-draining to a proper condensate disposal location.
+It must have a field supplied, trapped drain tube free-draining to proper condensate disposal location.
 A loop in the drain tube can serve as a trap.
-The unused RF000142 drain fitting must be capped.
-A field supplied tee installed in the intake pipe is also an acceptable method of catching condensation.

-It must have a field supplied, trapped drain tube or pipe, free-draining to a proper condensate disposal location.
+The unused RF000142 drain fitting should be capped.
+A tee installed in the intake pipe is also an acceptable method of catching condensation.
+It must have a field supplied, trapped drain tube or pipe, free-draining to proper condensate disposal location.
+A loop in the drain tube a field supplied, trapped drain tube or pipe, free-draining to proper condensate disposal location.
+A loop in the drain tube a field supplied, trapped drain tube or pipe, free-draining to proper condensate disposal location.
 A loop in the drain tube can serve as a trap.